Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/projects.md

   *Currently in development*
-- *Mafalda-swarm*: Decentralized horizontal scaling for Mafalda, allow to access streams from multiple entry points without a central management, based on P2P technologies and architecture. *Estimated June 2023*
+- *Mafalda-swarm*: Decentralized horizontal scaling for Mafalda, allow to access streams from multiple entry points without a central management, based on P2P technologies and architecture. *Estimated August 2023*
 - *Mafalda-monitor*: Mafalda network monitoring tool, allow to control stats and loads of the servers in the network and their connected clients.
   *Estimated December 2023*